vivekhub/simplenote-backup/README.md

 # simplenote-backup

-A small python based script to backup all your simplenote.com scripts.
+A small python based script to backup all your simplenote.com notes.

 ## Background